m3o/m3o/packages/auth/README.md

 #### Usage

-When the hook is called
+When the hook is called:

 ```typescript
 const result = useEmailLogin()
 ```

-The result object contains these properties:
+The `result` object contains these properties:

 - `isLoading: boolean` - This will return `true` when `login` has been called and is logging in against the user service.
 When the call is complete (either on error or success), this will return `false`.
 - `isError: boolean` - This will return `true` when there has been an error when logging in.
 Usually when incorrect data is sent or returned from your server.